nsreeni07/Oscar/JOURNAL.md

 # May 5: Final CAD and Budget Finalized

-Today I finished the full CAD model by adding the motor mounts and doing a final assembly check.
-I made sure the motor bolt patterns lined up with the mounts, the FC stack had enough clearance under the top plate, the camera mount had a clear downward view, the battery was centered over the center of gravity, and all of the wire routing paths were accessible.
-There are still a few areas where I'll have to rely on careful cable management to keep the wiring neat since the frame doesn't include dedicated wire channels.
-That's definitely something I'd like to improve in a future revision.

-The total cost of the project ended up being about $650.
-I'm paying around $550 myself and hoping Stasis can help cover the remaining $100.
-The biggest expenses were the motors, props, and ESC stack at about $80, the FC stack at $45, the battery at $40, the imaging payload at $35, the GPS at $12, the frame materials and hardware at around $60, 3D printing filament and fabrication at about $30, and another $20 for wire, connectors, and fasteners.
-The final cost was higher than I originally expected, mostly because the custom frame and the full imaging payload added more to the budget than I had planned.
+The model design is now complete and involves assembling the model and checking the fitment of all parts including the mounting of the motors.
+It is now verified that all the bolt arrangements in the motors fit well, the flight controller stack has enough space, the camera mount provides a clear view downwards, the battery position is close to the CG point and the wire routing is still possible.
+Although the design works well, there is room for future improvement through the provision of dedicated cable routing space inside the frame.
+The cost of this project is around $650 where most of the money will be spent on the motors, propellers, and ESC stack, flight controller stack, battery, imaging payload, GPS, frame, 3D printing and other miscellaneous hardware.
+The main reason for high cost is the special frame design and added components for the imaging payload.

 ![Final CAD Assembly](https://github.com/user-attachments/assets/45a92108-5968-4068-9fa5-442831c34047)